NethServer/docs/administrator-manual/en/upgrade_tool.rst

 Estimated time: 30 minutes

 The (2) **upgrade** step starts at the next system reboot.
-The upgrade procedure boots by default a Linux kernel from version 7: if some of the machine hardware is not compatible with it, the procedure probably fails at this point.
+The upgrade procedure boots the Linux kernel of version 7 by default.
+If the disk controller is not compatible with it, the procedure fails at this point.

 .. notice::

-    It is possible to select the old kernel and boot the system in the previous state, actually canceling the upgrade.
+    It is possible to select the old kernel and boot the system in the previous state, actually canceling the upgrade

-If the new kernel boots and mounts the disks correctly the system is completely put offline and the packages upgrade starts.
+If the new kernel boots and mounts the disks correctly the system is **disconnected from the network** and the packages upgrade starts.
 From this point there is no way back.
+During the upgrade the system can be accessed from the system console.

+It takes some time to upgrade all the packages, depending on the system speed and the number of the packages.
 At the end of the upgrade step the system is automatically rebooted.
-It takes some time to upgrade all the packages, depending on the system speed and the number of the packages.

 Post-upgrade step
 -----------------

 Estimated time: 15 minutes

 The (3) **post-upgrade** step starts at the second reboot.

-The basic system was completely upgraded by the previous step: now it is fully reconfigured.
+The basic system was completely upgraded by the previous step; the post-upgrade step renames the network interfaces according to the new NIC naming rules and re-configures the installed modules.

-In this last step faults can be recovered safely.
-At the end of the post-upgrade step the services are available again.
+In this last step a fault can be recovered safely through the system console.
+At the end of the post-upgrade step SSH and the other services are available again.

 .. warning::